Lenovo launches upgraded IdeaPad Gaming 3i laptop in India

-New Delhi, Aug 23 (IANS) Lenovo on Monday launched an upgraded IdeaPad Gaming 3i laptop, powered by Intel 11th Gen Core processors and the latest NVIDIA RTX 3050 GPU, at a starting price of Rs 89,990.
+New Delhi: Lenovo on Monday launched an upgraded IdeaPad Gaming 3i laptop, powered by Intel 11th Gen Core processors and the latest NVIDIA RTX 3050 GPU, at a starting price of Rs 89,990.

 This entry-level and affordable gaming laptop is built for overall performance, and aptly fits the needs of young adults and students.